📚

 Revolutions

 The first revolution, and the one you are most likely most familiar with, is the American Revolution.
 This revolution began as a result of independence being a desire of colonists in the North American colonies of Great Britain.
-After unfair taxation following the Seven Years War, colonists, specifically those in the Northeast, staged a rebellion that eventually led to a war ending in 1783 with the independent United States.
+After unfair taxation following the Seven Years War, colonists, specifically those in the Northeast, staged a rebellion that eventually led to a war ending in 1783 with an independent United States.

 After the American Revolution, the French Revolution began.
 Debt from the Seven Years War, along with involvement in the American Revolution, crippled France’s economy and exacerbated existing social strata.
 The French Revolution primarily revolved around lower classes rising against the monarchy due to unfair political policies and economic inequality.
 The French Revolution follows multiple phases over almost 70 years, but for AP World, the most important aspects to know are those revolving around causes and effects on a global scale.